-Harry teaches on the 'Advanced Research' module of MA Interiors (Architecture and Design) at Middlesex University.
+He has taught on the 'Advanced Research' module of MA Spatial Cultures and MA Interiors (Architecture and Design) at Middlesex University.

 (2009) for BBC Radio 3, exploring how steam railway travel transformed notions of time, space, and place.
 He was a researcher and contributor to One Way To The Necropolis

 (2005) for BBC Radio 4, a feature programme on the Brookwood Necropolis Railway.